Rascal Flatts: 2000–2005: Rascal Flatts, Melt, and Feels Like Today

-Rascal Flatts' third album, Feels Like Today, was released in late 2004.
+Rascal Flatts' third album, Feels Like Today, was released in September 2004.
+Feels Like Today topped the Billboard 200 and Top Country Albums charts upon release.
 The album's title track was released as its first single.
-Following it was "Bless the Broken Road".
-The song was originally recorded by its co-writer, Marcus Hummon, and had also been recorded by Melodie Crittenden (whose version made the country chart in 1998), the Nitty Gritty Dirt Band, and Sons of the Desert.
-In early 2005, Rascal Flatts's version became the band's third number one hit on the U.S. country charts and spent five weeks at that position.
+The second single was "Bless the Broken Road".
+The song was originally recorded by its co-writer, Marcus Hummon, and had also been recorded by Melodie Crittenden (whose version charted in 1998), the Nitty Gritty Dirt Band, and Sons of the Desert.
+In early 2005, Rascal Flatts' version became the band's third number one hit on the U.S. country charts and spent five weeks at that position.
 The third single, "Fast Cars and Freedom", hit number one as well.
 While the latter was climbing the charts, some radio stations began playing a hidden track on the album, titled "Skin".
 This airplay caused "Skin" to enter the top 40.
-The song was released as a single under the title "Skin (Sarabeth)" and officially added to the album's track list.
+The song was released as a single under the title "Skin (Sarabeth)" and officially added to the album's track list, later peaking at #2 on the country charts.